LLEB-ME/gouv.fa/content/services/farernic/tlds.md

 title= "Domains offered by FarerNIC"
 +++

+### .FA domains
+.FA domains are open for registration to all Farer members.
+Registration is done [via the FarerNIC](https://nic.fa/register-domain).
+Certificates are generated automatically and given to you for usage with your domain.
+HTTPS is enforced on .FA domains, bar those that cannot be logically enforced; exceptions are seldom and made verifiable via FarerNIC's website.

+#### .FA subdomains
+Certain subdomains are owned and maintained by The Farer Group.
+They are open for registration but restricted for certain usage based on the domain.
+  - `gouv.fa`— reserved for The Farer Group and its organisations
+  - `intl.fa`— reserved for international governments and their organisations that have servers inside Farer
+  - `edu.fa`— reserved for educational entities
+  - `ac.fa`— reserved for academic research entities
+  - `lib.fa`— reserved for archival and library services that have servers or provide services inside Farer

 ### .FARER domains
 .FARER domains are open for registration but restricted for certain usage:
   - The Farer Group and its organisations,